Rust vs Julia in scientific computing

 You can search, filter results, search for function parameters or return types, etc.

-The documentation of all crates is automatically published on docs.rs.
+The documentation of all libraries is automatically published on docs.rs.
 You can just live there the whole day.
-Just learn to navigate in rustdoc and you will not need an AI to gather snippets from here and there 😉
+Just learn to navigate in rustdoc and you won't need an AI to gather snippets from here and there 😉

-Did I mention that you can have offline documentation if you did already download the crates?
+Did I mention that you can have offline documentation if the libraries used in your project are already downloaded?
 Just run the command cargo doc --open.
 Very useful in a train for example 🚄

 Oh, wait, I didn't mention the official Rust book yet?
 It is very well written and available online for free!
 If you want to learn Rust, just start with THE book 😍